 When I play as Germany I attack bold on G1, like most.
 I don’t worry too much about my fleet or navy.
 Every turn I get one fighter and however many other inf/art pairs I can get.
 By turn 3 I have a massive wave of planes, inf, and artillery that the russian player really gets mad at.

-Posts made by MasterChief096
+Latest posts made by MasterChief096

 RE: Germany Basic Strategies, Concepts and Ideas